-- To ensure that the AMATS Regional Transportation Plan maintains a twenty-year time horizon and is developed in a comprehensive and coordinated fashion. - To maintain a Traffic Congestion Management Process. - To monitor and evaluate past, present and future transportation projects based on established performance measures. - To provide inclusive, early, and continuing opportunities for public active engagement in the transportation decision making process, virtually and in-person. - To incorporate Environmental Justice considerations in the transportation planning process. - To consider the Coordinated Public Transit / Human Services Transportation Plan as an input to the Regional Transportation Plan.
+- To ensure that the AMATS Regional Transportation Plan maintains a twenty-year time horizon and is developed in a comprehensive and coordinated fashion. - To maintain a Traffic Congestion Management Process. - To monitor and evaluate past, present and future transportation projects based on established performance measures. - To provide inclusive, early, and continuing opportunities for active public engagement in the transportation decision making process, virtually and in-person. - To consider the Coordinated Public Transit / Human Services Transportation Plan as an input to the Regional Transportation Plan.

-FY 2024 WORK ELEMENTS
+FY 2026 WORK ELEMENTS

-601.31 SHORT RANGE PLANNING - Carryover
+601.51 SHORT RANGE PLANNING - Carryover